 From there, you can rest it against a railing, fence, hedges, or the exterior of your home.
 For an extra touch, create a vignette with other winter-themed decorations, such as a potted tree or old ice skates.

 Gnomes aren’t just for spring gardens, and elves don’t get to have all the fun on Christmas.
 This year, turn faux evergreen garland into a porch gnome.

-As we turn the calendar to 2022, let’s all agree to leave the Milk Crate Challenge in 2021.
+As we turn the calendar to 2023, let’s all agree to leave the Milk Crate Challenge in the past.
 Though milk crates may have gotten a bad reputation this year, they can serve a festive purpose.

-- Grab five 18-inch by 12-inch wooden crates with lids and repaint them red and green using acrylic paint.
+Step 1: Grab five 18-by-12-inch wooden crates with lids and repaint them red and green using acrylic paint.